 ask you about the A1/certificate of coverage.
 You will need this certificate if you want to claim medical expenses under your worldwide insurance cover.
 In that case, you must be included in the Menzis collective health insurance scheme and be additionally insured.
 For more information, click here.

 How can I apply for an A1/certificate?

 Enter your details via the ‘Outgoing staff’ web application.
 The HR department uses the information you enter to apply for the A1/certificate via the SVB employers portal.
 Once issued by the SVB, HR receives a digital version of the certificate.
 You will receive the original from SVB directly by post.

-If you are going to work in a country other than an EU, EEA or treaty country, HR can still ask the SVB to make a decision which country’s social insurance legislation will apply to you.
-In this case too, you need to enter your details via the ‘Outgoing Staff’ web application.
+If you are going to work in a country other than an EU, EEA, or treaty country, HR can still ask the SVB to make a decision on which country’s social insurance legislation will apply to you.
+In this case, too, you need to enter your details via the ‘Outgoing Staff’ web application.
 We will then contact you and submit the application to the SVB.

 Registering for collective travel insurance

-The University of Twente has taken out collective travel insurance for staff members travelling abroad on behalf of the faculty or department.
-You must always register for this when travelling abroad on behalf of the University of Twente.
+The University of Twente has taken out collective travel insurance for staff members traveling abroad on behalf of the faculty or department.
+You must always register for this when traveling abroad on behalf of the University of Twente.
 You can do this via the web application in the employee portal: https://webapps.utwente.nl/reisverzekeringen/nl/rvservlet

 Where do I pay my taxes?